treeverse/lakeFS/docs/reference/commands.md

 {:.no_toc}

 ```
   -h, --help              help for merge
+      --strategy string   changes from "ours"(dest) or "theirs"(source) are automatically overridden in case of a conflict
 ```